boushrabettir/textboost/README.md

 - Install [Python](https://www.python.org/downloads/).
 - Git clone this repository by running the command `https://github.com/boushrabettir/textboost.git`
 - Move to the `textboost` directory by running `cd ./textboost`
-- Pip install all the requirements by running `pip install -r requirements.txt`
+- Pip install requirements by running `pip install -r requirements.txt`
-- Convert your PDF to a Markdown using [this website](https://products.groupdocs.app/conversion/pdf-to-md).
+- Convert your PDF to a Markdown using [this tool](https://products.groupdocs.app/conversion/pdf-to-md).
 - Place your modified Markdown file in the `pre-modified` folder.
 - Run the script by typing `python ./main.py`
 - Navigate to the help menu to get started

 > **PLEASE NOTE THE FOLLOWING**<br/>
 > Due to how PDF's are extracted, this tool only supports simple text.
-Therefore, tables, code blocks, and other complicated aspects will not be rendered in properly.<br/>
+Therefore, tables, c>ode blocks, and other complicated aspects will not be rendered in properly.<br/
 > The updated PDF will be automatically placed in their respective folders dependent on the context of the text.
 The model will place your file in a folder similar to `./modified/space/your_file.py`.<br/>
 > Make sure to take a look in the current directory you are in to find your outputted file.